Bacterial vaginosis (BV)

 - “Good” and “bad” bacteria live in balance in your vagina.
 Too much “bad” bacteria can lead to BV.

-- BV is also been called:
+- BV is also called:

 - Non-specific Haemophilus vaginitis